snotskie/ttrpg/md/index.md

 ### Abilities
 <!-- _class: rules -->

-Some Abilities **require and extend** another Ability.
-Such Abilities cannot be gained until you've first gained the required Ability.
-And when you gain such an Ability, it does not count against your number of Ability Upgrades received.
-However, you can only extend any particular Ability once this way.
+Some Abilities **require** another Ability or condition.
+Such Abilities **cannot be gained until** you've first gained the required Ability or met the required condition.

+Some Abilities **extend** another Ability.
+When you gain such an Ability, it **does not count against your number of Ability Upgrades** received.
+However, each Ability may only be extended once this way.
 If an Ability would extend an already extended Ability, it still does count against your total number of Abilities.

 And some Abilities list a **recharge** cost.
-Once activated, these Abilities cannot be activated again until they have been recharged by paying that cost.
+Once activated, these Abilities **cannot be activated again** until they have been recharged by paying that cost.

 ---
 <!-- _class: ability -->